Lake Chelan: State records

 In 2013, a 35.63 lb Lake Trout was caught, setting the state record.

+Winemaking

+The Lake Chelan AVA surrounds the southernmost 12 miles of Lake Chelan.
+A subzone of the larger Columbia Valley AVA, the Lake Chelan AVA is home to 31 tasting rooms.

 Protected lands

-At the north end of the lake, surrounding the town of Stehekin, is Lake Chelan National Recreation Area.
-Surrounding much of the lake on either side is Wenatchee National Forest.
+At the north end of the lake, surrounding the town of Stehekin, is Lake Chelan National Recreation Area (NRA).
+Bordering the Lake Chelan NRA is the Lake Chelan-Sawtooth Wilderness.
+The Wenatchee National Forest surrounds much of the lake on either side.
 Two state parks are located on the southern edge, not far from the city of Chelan.
 These state parks are Twenty-Five Mile Creek State Park and Lake Chelan State Park.

 In addition to the protected land located directly on the shores of Lake Chelan, Stehekin serves not only as a gateway to the Lake Chelan NRA, but also to the rest of the North Cascades National Park Complex, Stephen Mather Wilderness, and adjacent National Forest Wilderness Areas.
 Approximately 87% of the Lake Chelan watershed is owned by either federal, state, or local entities, with the rest in private ownership.